KhobbyLynx/buzstopboys/README.md

 ## Acknowledgments

-Special thanks to the Basta Boys organization for their continuous efforts in community service.
+Special thanks to the BuzStopBoys organization for their continuous efforts in community service.